Khemrazzz/IOT_HotelManagementSystem/README.md

 ## Running the Development Server

-Start the server in development mode with:
+After installing dependencies with `npm install`, start the server in development mode using:

 ```bash
 npm run dev